 |N/A||Rotates dynamically around the predefined axis|

 You can drag objects (move or rotate) incrementally.
 If you move the cursor over edges or edge endpoints, the location is always defined by projection of a detected point to the dragging vector (or similarly for rotation).
-However, if you turn on the incremental dragging and if the cursor is not crossing any detection points, the movement distance (or rotation angle) from the initial location is rounded according to current settings.
-You can check the distance in the status-bar.
+However, if you turn on the incremental dragging and if the cursor is not crossing any detection points, the movement distance (or rotation angle) from the initial location is rounded according to currently used dragging increment.
+You can check the distance near cursor or in status-bar.

 VariCAD allows you to perform additional rotation of transformed objects around an axis.
 You can select rotation from a panel containing transformation commands or from a pop-up menu after clicking the inner part of the translation axis.
 Then enter a rotation angle and the objects are rotated around the corresponding axis.
 Axes remain in the same position.